RiccardoScott1/postgres_text/article_long.md

-## Unlocking Powerful Search in PostgreSQL with Full Text Search
+# Unlocking Powerful Search in PostgreSQL with Full Text Search
 **Boost PostgreSQL Performance with Built-In Full Text Search for Fast, Accurate SQL Queries**

 **Abstract**
 Looking to implement powerful search functionality without relying on external tools like Elasticsearch or Solr?
 PostgreSQL Full Text Search (FTS) offers a high-performance, fully integrated SQL search engine for natural-language text matching, advanced indexing, and relevance ranking—all inside your database.

 In this guide, we explore how to use PostgreSQL's `tsvector`, `tsquery`, language configurations, and ranking functions to build scalable, accurate, and efficient search queries.
 Perfect for developers and database architects building modern search-driven applications with PostgreSQL.

 Together with the PostGres `pgvector` plugin you can create semantic search and keyword search, implement hybrid search, all where your data lives, and seamlessy integrate in a Retrieval Augmented Generation (RAG) application.

 ## **Introduction**

 While external search engines like Elasticsearch, Solr, or Sphinx are known for their speed, they come with trade-offs: they can’t always index virtual or dynamic documents, lack access to rich relational attributes, and introduce maintenance overhead for DBAs, and additional costs to run.
 They may also lag behind the database, showing outdated results, and often require separate infrastructure, certifications, and sync mechanisms.
-In contrast, PostgreSQL’s built-in full text search (FTS) offers a fully integrated, transaction-safe, and consistent solution—supporting real-time indexing, rich queries, concurrency, and deep configurability, all within the database engine itself.
+In contrast, PostgreSQL’s built-in FTS offers a fully integrated, transaction-safe, and consistent solution—supporting real-time indexing, rich queries, concurrency, and deep configurability, all within the database engine itself.

 Searching text in SQL databases is often limited to basic pattern matching.
-But PostgreSQL goes far beyond `LIKE` and regex with its built-in **Full Text Search (FTS)** — a powerful system for identifying natural-language documents that match a query and ranking them by relevance.
+But PostgreSQL goes far beyond `LIKE` and regex with its built-in FTS — a powerful system for identifying natural-language documents that match a query and ranking them by relevance.
 Whether you're indexing articles, logs, or messages, FTS in PostgreSQL offers scalable and sophisticated search capabilities right out of the box.

+## Text search overview
+Text search in search engines like Elasticsearch, Solr, or OpenSearch follows a multi-phase process designed to optimize retrieval, relevance, and scalability for large volumes of text.
+The process begins with **ingestion**, where raw text documents are processed through a pipeline that includes **tokenization, normalization, and analysis**:
+- Text is first split into tokens e.g., words
+- normalized: e.g. by lowercasing, removing stop words, applying stemming or lemmatization, to create terms suitable for indexing
+- These terms are stored in an inverted index, a data structure that maps each term to the documents (and positions) in which it appears, allowing fast lookup during searches.

+The **search query undergoes the same analysis pipeline** to generate a comparable set of normalized terms.
+The engine then retrieves candidate documents from the inverted index that contain these terms and applies ranking algorithms to measure relevance — typically based on TF-IDF (term frequency–inverse document frequency), BM25, or vector similarity scores (TODO add LINKS).

+Search engines also support advanced features like fuzzy matching, synonyms, phrase queries, boosting, and faceting, as well as semantic search using embeddings or vector search.

+Unlike relational databases, these **engines are optimized** for full-text search at scale, distributed querying, and near real-time indexing.
+They maintain dedicated infrastructure, offer schema flexibility (especially Elasticsearch’s document-based JSON format), and are often decoupled from transactional consistency concerns, **trading some ACID guarantees for speed and scalability**.
+This architecture makes them ideal for applications like log analytics, e-commerce product search, or intelligent document retrieval.

-## **Why Full Text Search?**
+## **Why Full Text Search in PostGres?**

 Traditional search methods such as `LIKE` or `~` fall short when it comes to:
 * Handling linguistic variations (e.g., *satisfy* vs. *satisfies*)